 One time you might want to avoid the island though is during the Triennale.
 This even happens once every three years and while it brings amazing new art to the island, it also brings crowds.

-The next one takes place in 2019 in three bursts.
+The next one takes place in 2025.
+Find exact dates here.

 During this time the island will be super busy and you will need to buy a special Triennale pass to visit.
 If it’s your only chance to go then definitely still visit, but if you hate crowds, then just be aware that it’s on.